mmistakes/so-simple-theme/_posts/resources/2017-04-28-Mozilla-Science-Fellowship-Application-2015.md

 share: true
 ---

-On this page you can find Kirstie's answers from her (successful!) application to become a Mozilla Fellow for Science in 2016.
+On this page you can find the answers from my (successful!) application to become a Mozilla Fellow for Science in 2016.

 The application was submitted on Jul 15th at 11:33pm (swoosh, just before the deadline).